Blog – Posted on Tuesday, Feb 04

 Like many of the best classic fantasy novels, the story of its titular hero starts with very humble beginnings: on a farm.
 Specifically, Eragon’s uncle’s farm, where Eragon was left by his mother just after his birth.
 While hunting in the woods nearby, Eragon stumbles upon a mysterious “stone” — only to later discover that his prize is not a stone at all, but a dragon egg!

 This discovery leads to the revelation that Eragon is a Dragon Rider, and soon kicks off a whole new chapter in Eragon’s life — one full of adventure, magic, power, and choices that will have lasting consequences for the whole kingdom.
-It’s a wildly entertaining novel that will surely capture the imagination of any child who wishes to become something more than they are.
+It’s a wildly entertaining teenage book that will surely capture the imagination of any child who wishes to become something more than they are.

 31. Esperanza Rising by Pam Muñoz Ryan